Hummingbird (comics): Fictional character biography

 Aracely as depicted in Scarlet Spider #16 (April 2013).
 Art by Khoi Pham and Antonio Fabela.

 María Aracely Penalba is originally from Mexico.
-She is the only survivor of a botched human trafficking operation by the Lobo Cartel, who smuggled her from Mexico to Houston.
-Aracely is rescued by Kaine Parker, who assumes that the traffickers are mere drug dealers who he can steal money from, picked them off one by one.
-After scaring away the criminals and collecting their money, Kaine notices the odor coming from the metallic crate and opens it, finding Aracely among a mound of crammed rotting bodies.
+She is the only survivor of a human trafficking operation by the Lobo Cartel, who smuggled her from Mexico to Houston.
+Aracely is rescued by Kaine Parker, who had been passing through the area.

-That night, Aracely is visited by Kaine, who wanted to ensure she was okay before continuing his escape route to Mexico.
-Compelled by Dr. Donald Meland and police officer Wally Layton, who reason that Aracely would be better off in his hands, Kaine remains in Houston and brings Aracely to live with him.
 Aracely manifests superhuman abilities and a preternatural knowledge of Kaine's location and thoughts.
-It is also revealed that she is unable to recall anything from before she was kidnapped.
+Though Kaine had planned to move on from Houston, he is convinced to stay in the area and look after Aracely.

 Shortly afterward, Aracely has recurring dreams filled with mythological imagery.
 During the first of these dreams, Aracely finds herself in Aztlán, the ancestral home of the Aztec people.
 There, she meets a coyote who tells her that the Fifth Era is ending and that she is Huītzilōpōchtli, the Left-Handed Hummingbird who will be killed during the apocalypse.

-While Aracely and Kaine discuss her dreams, their significance, and what to do about them, they are met by Carlos Lobo and his sister Esmeralda - crime cartel leaders, human smugglers behind the abduction of Aracely, and werewolves sent with the intent of killing her.
+As Aracely and Kaine discuss her dreams, their significance, and what to do about them, they are met by Carlos Lobo and his sister Esmeralda.
 In the ensuing fight, Kaine sacrifices himself to allow Aracely to escape.
 When Lobo catches up to Aracely, he reveals that he believes her to be the reincarnation of Huītzilōpōchtli.
 Hiding inside a trash container, Aracely remembers that the Lobo Cartel trafficked her at the insistence of Mr. Moctezuma, a mysterious old man accompanied by a coyote.
 Kaine returns in the form of a monstrous spider, having accepted the power of the Other, and forces Lobo to flee.
 Aracely proclaims Kaine as her champion, which restores him to his human form while retaining the Other's powers.

-Aracely later joins the New Warriors as Hummingbird.
-After Hummingbird enters the Xavier Institute, Rachel Grey scans her mind.
-This triggers a voice coming from Hummingbird that states itself to be Huītzilōpōchtli.
-All the telepaths in the school are stricken with pain, with Rachel being the most affected.
-Iceman slows down Hummingbird's brain activity with his freezing powers, allowing her to return to normal.
-Unbeknownst to Hummingbird, the High Evolutionary has been observing her and determines that she may be a demigod.
+Following their battle with Lobo, Kaine and Aracely join the New Warriors.